 \section{Summary and Outlook}

-In conclusion, we have provided a much more general systematization of echo protocols in this work, based on the investigations of our earlier work \cite{Schulte_ramsey_2020}.
-We have taken into account an even larger number of geometrical control parameters and also included protocols with symmetrical signal in our optimization.
-Although this limited us to a largely numerical optimization, we could obtain a much larger number of local sensitivity maxima.
-Moreover, the class of entangled measurements considered here allows to saturate the QFI for almost all initial squeezing strengths $\OATone$.
-This was not the case for the protocols in~\cite{Schulte_ramsey_2020} and shows that the optimization with respect to the direction $\myvec{k}$ of the second twisting is crucial.
-Most of the QFI is saturated by protocols with anti-symmetric signal, except near $\OATone = \pi$, where only protocols with symmetric signal are able to saturate the QFI.
-When investigating the influence of different noise sources, namely particle number fluctuations and prior phase noise, on the sensitivity of these optimal protocols, we found that the sensitivity for most of the identified protocols is not stable under particle number fluctuations, i.e. these protocols are only suitable for experiments with well-controlled particle number $N$.
-Moreover, we also characterized the trade-off between gain in sensitivity and loss in dynamic range.
-An optimization based on Bayesian phase estimation in the variational class of echo-protocols studied here, and its application in optical atomic clocks will be reported elsewhere.
+In conclusion, we have provided a comprehensive systematization of one-axis twisting echo protocols, building upon the results of our earlier work \cite{Schulte_ramsey_2020}.
+We accounted for and optimized a larger set of geometrical control parameters, also considering protocols with symmetric signals.
+Although this approach limited us to primarily numerical optimization, we identified a larger number of local sensitivity maxima compared to \cite{Schulte_ramsey_2020}.
+A significant finding is that the class of entangled measurements considered in this study enables the saturation of the QFI for nearly all initial squeezing strengths $\OATone$.
+This was not achievable in the protocols discussed in \cite{Schulte_ramsey_2020}, emphasizing the importance of optimizing the direction, $\myvec{k}$, of the second twisting.
+Most of the QFI is saturated by protocols with anti-symmetric signals, except near $\OATone = \pi$, where only protocols with symmetric signals can saturate the QFI.